Improved Parallel Construction of Wavelet Trees and Rank/Select Structures: Review of the Work Sequential Algorithm

 \section{Review of the $O(n\lceil\log\sigma/\sqrt{\log n}\rceil)$ Work Sequential Algorithm}

 We first review how the $O(n\lceil\log\sigma/\sqrt{\log n}\rceil)$ work sequential wavelet tree construction algorithm from~\cite{BabenkoGKS14} works, as we will be parallelizing this algorithm.
 A similar sequential algorithm was independently described in~\cite{Munro15}.
-The main idea of the algorithm is to process integers of size smaller than $\log\sigma$.
+Figure~\ref{fig:alg1-figure} illustrates the two types of nodes in the algorithm.
 The basic data structure used is a \emph{packed list}, which stores $N$ $b$-bit integers using $\lceil Nb/\log n \rceil$ words.
-It supports appending a length $N$ list in $O(1+\lceil Nb/\log n \rceil)$ work and splitting a list into smaller lists of at most length $k$ in $O(\lceil Nb/\log n \rceil + N/k)$ work.
-A \emph{big node} is defined to be a node at a distance that is a multiple of $\tau$ from the root, where $\tau$ is a parameter to be chosen.
-Big nodes store the elements that it represents in $\Str$, using $\log\sigma$ bits per element as in the standard representation.
-These can be computed recursively as follows.
-The root stores $\Str$.
-Assume that the sub-sequences for the big nodes at distance $\alpha\tau$ are already computed.
-Then to compute the elements in the big nodes at distance $(\alpha+1)\tau$, the big nodes at distance $\alpha\tau$ look at the $\tau$ bits starting at position $\alpha\tau$ in the binary representation of each element to determine which of its descendant big nodes at distance $(\alpha+1)\tau$ to place the element at (there are $2^\tau$ such descendants).
-The computation for big nodes requires $O(n \lceil\log\sigma/\tau \rceil)$ work overall.
+It supports appending a length $N$ list in $O(\lceil Nb/\log n \rceil)$ work and splitting a list into smaller lists of at most length $k$ in $O(\lceil Nb/\log n \rceil + N/k)$ work.
+These operations can be implemented using bit-shifts and copying.
+In this wavelet tree algorithm, a \emph{big node} is defined to be a node at a level that is a multiple of $\tau$, where $\tau$ is a parameter to be chosen.
+A big node stores the symbols that it represents in $\Str$, using $\lceil\log\sigma\rceil$ bits per symbol as in the standard representation.
+Big nodes can be computed recursively as follows.
+The root is a big node storing $\Str$.
+Assume that the sub-sequences for the big nodes at level $\alpha\tau$ are already computed.
+Then to compute the symbols in the big nodes at level $(\alpha+1)\tau$, the big nodes at level $\alpha\tau$ look at the $\tau$ bits starting at position $\alpha\tau$ in the binary representation of each symbol to determine which of its descendant big nodes at level $(\alpha+1)\tau$ to place the symbol at (there are $2^\tau$ such descendants).
+Therefore, computation for big nodes requires $O(n \lceil\log\sigma/\tau \rceil)$ work overall.